isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Tocco Toscano</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
-                    Tocco Toscano, meaning “Touch of Tuscany”, originated in Florence, Tuscany, a region in Italy famed for their beautiful art and craftsmanshi <br />
+                    Tocco Toscano, meaning “Touch of Tuscany”, originated in Florence, Tuscany, a region in Italy famed for their beautiful art and craftsmanship.
+With over 30 years of experience, Tocco Toscano focuses on creating functional luxury for women.
+Born out of that philosophy are leather goods that present a fine balance of fashion, elegance and utility, complementing the modern woman’s holistic lifestyle.<br />
                     <a href="https://www.lazada.sg/products/tocco-toscano-vera-oval-top-handle-i2044202553-s11188864376.html">Purchase now</a>
                 </p>
             </div>